-In this course students learn beginning typing and 10-key skills.
+In this course, students learn beginning typing and 10-key skills.
 The objectives are for students to learn how to type by touch and how to take a timed keyboarding test for accuracy and speed.

-- OA 110L Keyboarding I Lab
+OA 110L Keyboarding I Lab

-- Directed lab with structured learning.

-- OA 115 Word Processing
+OA 115 Word Processing

-- Students learn how to use Microsoft Word for basic and advanced word processing.
-The objective of this course is to prepare students to take the MOS certification exam for Word.
+Students learn how to use Microsoft Word for basic and advanced word processing.
+The objective of this course is to prepare students to take the MCAS certification exam for Word.

-- OA 115L Word Processing Lab
+OA 115L Word Processing Lab

-- Directed lab with structured learning.

-Spreadsheets OA 120
+OA 120 Spreadsheets

-Students learn Microsoft Excel and how to build business and financial applications for forecasting, budgeting and basic bookkeeping.
-The objective of this course is to prepare students to take the MOS certification exam for Excel.
+Students learn Microsoft Excel and how to build business and financial applications for forecasting, budgeting and basic book-keeping.
+The objective of this course is to prepare students to take the MCAS certification exam for Excel.